WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-03/debounce-vs-throttle/index.md

 At some point you have probably come across a website that uses an autocomplete text box, drag and drop, or scroll based animations.
 If you have then chances are also pretty high that you have encountered debouncing and/or throttling without even realizing it.
 In order to ensure things like autocomplete are performant you need to implement it using debounce and/or throttling.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: cjIswDCKgu0`

 ## Why Do You Need Debounce/Throttle?

 Earlier I mentioned that debounce/throttle can improve the performance of your site.
 The way this is done is by reducing the number of times a particular action is taken.
 Let's look at an example of a naive approach to an autocomplete text box that fetches its autocomplete options from an API.